repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

     * Targets number of delegated hash bin roles

         The target metadata file might contain a large number of artifacts.
-        That’s why the target role delegates trust to the hash bin roles to reduce the metadata overhead for clients.
+        The target role delegates trust to the hash bin roles to reduce the metadata overhead for clients.

     * Targets base URL